 ABOUT GEORGE Q. CANNON AND HIS JOURNAL

 Next to Brigham Young, George Q. Cannon was arguably the best-known Latter-day Saint in the last half of the nineteenth century.
-His remarkable journal, contained in fifty one physical volumes, is one of the most insightful and detailed records in Mormon history.
+His remarkable journal, contained in fifty-two physical volumes, is one of the most insightful and detailed records in Mormon history.
 His record spans five decades, a period in which he served as an editor and publisher, a businessman, an educator, a member of the Quorum of the Twelve Apostles, a territorial delegate in Congress, and a counselor in the First Presidency, the highest council in The Church of Jesus Christ of Latter-day Saints.

 Born in Liverpool, England, in 1827, Cannon was baptized a Latter-day Saint in 1840 and then emigrated with his family to the United States, arriving in Nauvoo, Illinois, in 1843.
 Until his death in 1901, Cannon remained a dedicated Latter-day Saint, traveling widely as a missionary, including as a “gold missionary” in Gold Rush California where his earnings went to the church, as a proselytizing missionary in the Sandwich Islands for four years, and as president of the European Mission for an additional four.
-Following his calling as a member of the Quorum of the Twelve Apostles in 1860, Cannon was a member of the church’s highest councils for the next four decades, most of that time as a counselor to church presidents Brigham Young, John Taylor, Wilford Woodruff, and Lorenzo Snow.
+Following his calling as a member of the Quorum of the Twelve Apostles in 1860, Cannon was a member of the church’s highest councils for four decades, most of that time as a counselor to church presidents Brigham Young, John Taylor, Wilford Woodruff, and Lorenzo Snow.
 He was deeply involved in writing and publishing throughout his adult life, writing books, editing newspapers and magazines, and running a publishing company and bookstore.

-Orphaned as a teenager, Cannon apprenticed in a print shop and was largely self taught.
+Orphaned as a teenager, Cannon apprenticed in a printshop and was largely self-taught.
 He had a gift of working with words and considered writing and record keeping to be part of his divine calling.
 Cannon employed secretaries to help him keep the journal, and extensive portions of it were typed rather than written by hand.
 The journal entries became much more detailed over time as Cannon increasingly dictated entries to secretaries.

 The half century covered in the journal allows readers to see wide-sweeping change not only in the church but also in politics, technology, travel, and other areas.
 For instance, the journal mentions arduous travel by team or horseback in the early period and ends at the turn of the century with rapid travel by rail.
 Topics found in the journal include Cannon’s many travels in the United States and Europe; his counsel to and relationships with his family, which consisted of six wives and forty-three children; his meetings with political leaders, including U.S. president Abraham Lincoln, congressmen, and senators promoting Utah statehood and battling anti-Mormon legislation; his participation in founding and leading schools and universities; his involvement with temple construction; his close relationships with church leaders and his counsel to church members; his financial dealings; his life in prison after being arrested for practicing plural marriage; and his deep faith and defense of the church to which he was determinedly devoted.